sethbonnie/gen-data/README.md

 ]
 ```

-`gen-data` wraps [faker](https://github.com/marak/fakerjs) to provide some useful default generators.
+`gen-data` wraps [faker](https://github.com/marak/Faker.js/) to provide some useful default generators.
 Note that the full `faker` api is not exactly mirrored, it's a rough approximation.
 You can use faker directly if you need any of its generators.
 The following API covers quite a bit of what one might need and creating more is simply a matter of defining new functions -- generators are simply functions after all.

 API
 ----

 `gen(spec) : Any -> Any`

+Takes a spec and produces data and generators which are used to describe the data that you want to generate.
+Generators are can be simple types (`Number`, `String`, `Boolean`, `null`, and `undefined`) which simply evaluate to themselves, collections (arrays and objects) which are iterated over recursively evaluating any nested generators or they are functions which can do a number of operations before returning a value.
+Essentially, you just pass the shape of what you want your data to look like to `gen()` and it takes cares of giving you something usable.

 ### Address

 `gen.address() : Object`

 Generates a random address object.

 ```js